-COMPANY 1 OVERVIEW -43
+COMPANY OVERVIEW 1-43

 Creating Value.
 Enhancing Farm Prosperity.
 1

-Trusted Partner for the Agri-Input Value Chain 2
+Trusted Partner for the Agri-Inpu Value Chain t 2

 Chairman's Message 4

 Innovating and Evolving Our Business

 Operating in a New Normal 9

 Growing a Climate Positive Future 10

 The Value We Create Across the Six Capitals 12

 Determinants of Our Value Creation 14

 Materiality Analysis 16

 Stakeholder Engagement 19

 Our Risk Management Framework 20